Shhh! You’re a stationery addict, right?

 The clean sheets of a new notebook.
-The sharpness of a new pencil.
-The crispness of a pack of brand new post-it notes.
+Sharpness of a new pencil.
+Crispness of a pack of brand new post-it notes.

-No history of unfinished tasks.
-No shame of a missed page.
-No embarrassment of a leaky pen.
+No history of unfinished tasks, shame of a missed page or embarrassment of a leaky pen.
 Just perfectly new, clean, pages waiting to be filled with ideas, thoughts, must-dos, might-dos, should-dos, never-will-dos, wish-I had-dones…

 It amused me to find out that there’s such a thing as National Stationery Week happening from 25 April – 1 May 2016 – celebrating all things related to the written word!
-Just a bit of promotional fun and games to be honest, from the major producers of these lovely things, but of course they’re subliminally encouraging you to go and treat yourself to another new notebook or pen.
+Some promotional fun and games from producers of these lovely things, consequently they’re encouraging you (subliminally of course!) to go and treat yourself to another new notebook or pen.

-Whilst I have absolutely no problem with that whatsoever, I’d just ask you to do a little stock-take of what you already own before you create desk clutter and go to splash the cash on that ‘must-have’ from Paperchase!
+Whilst I have absolutely no problem with that whatsoever, allow me to ask you to do a little stock-take of what you already own before you create desk clutter and go to splash the cash on that ‘must-have’ from Paperchase!

-- Empty out the contents of your pen pots/desk drawer/kitchen ‘stuff’ drawer – wherever it is that you store your stationery.
+- Empty out the contents of your pen pots/desk drawer/kitchen ‘stuff’ drawer – wherever you store your stationery.

 - Discard anything broken or damaged into the bin

-- Purge what you have – do you really need two dozen biros in your pen pot?
-Pass these no-longer-required items on to someone else
+- Purge what you have.
+Do you really need two dozen biros in your pen pot?
+Pass what’s no-longer-required on to someone else

-- Make a note of what you need to replenish and shop for that only.
+- Note what you need to replenish and shop for that only.

 - Only put back into your usual places the items you use regularly.
-Everything else can be stored out of the way.
+Store everything else out of the way.